 While an undergraduate at Northeastern State University in Tahlequah, Oklahoma, she was senior poetry editor for the university’s first undergraduate literary journal, The Talon.
 In the spring of 2017 she presented a research paper on methods and second language acquisition theories at NSU’s Visions Conference, which won best in panel.
 She was awarded a Bachelor of Arts in English, with minors in Applied Linguistics and Creative Writing, as well as an English as a Second Language certificate.

-You can find my work in zines and literary journals such as Nude, and Nasty Women Northwest Arkansas, both of which were put on by the talented fine arts photographer Helen Maringer, my own zine American Spirits and Dead Queens, published through the Tulsa based Broken Thumb Press, Northeastern State University’s The Talon, among others.
-Now here, on this blog I’ve tried time and time again to start.
-Intertwined with poetry, you will find my love for digital photography, hiking, and connecting with other artists.
-I hope you enjoy my posts as much as I enjoy creating them!
+You can find her work in zines and literary journals such as Nude, and Nasty Women Northwest Arkansas, both of which were put on by the talented fine arts photographer Helen Maringer and sold at Fayetteville, Arkansas’s own independently owned bookshop Nightbird Books; her own zine, that resulted from her undergraduate portfolio, American Spirits and Dead Queens, published through the Tulsa based Broken Thumb Press ; Northeastern State University’s first ever issue of The Talon, among others.
+Now here, on this blog she has tried time and time again to start.
+Intertwined with poetry, you will find her love for digital photography, hiking, and connecting with other artists.

 What she is currently reading: